"All by himself facing a mob." Senator was delivering speech as mob was being led away

 "There was a call for people to start preparing their gas masks because they're deploying tear gas to keep these people at bay, said Rep. Ruben Gallego (D-AZ).

 Gallego, a Marine veteran, jumped into action.
-He shouted orders from on top of a chair to fellow Congress members and their staff as the rioters reached closer to the House Chamber.
+He shouted orders from on top of a chair to fellow Congress members and their staff as the rioters moved closer to the House Chamber.

 "There's like mass panic starting to happen so I get on a chair and I start giving instructions eventually the pounding on doors became very strong all over. we were clearly close to getting surrounded," said Rep. Gallego.